-In literacy we will be looking at the story Mr Majeika written by Humphey Carpenter!
+In literacy we looked at the story Mr Majeika written by Humphey Carpenter!

 Ask your child what problems Mr Majeika faces throughout his time at St Bartys Primary school!

-We will be creating new narratives changing characters, settings and problems!
-We will also be looking at diary entries, letters and instructional writing!
+We created new narratives changing characters, settings and problems!
+We will also looked at diary entries, letters and instructional writing!
 We followed our own instructional writing to create a magic wand!

-In maths, we will be recapping addition and subtraction introducing the column method to solve different problems.
-We will also be recapping multiplication and division using arrays!
-Further into the term we will be looking at the value of money and identifying the coins in the UK currency.
+In Maths, we recapped addition and subtraction however we started to introduce the column method to solve different problems.
+We will also recapped multiplication and division using arrays!
+Further into the term we looked at the value of money and identifying the coins in the UK currency.